KatherineMEnright/BlancheAmes/README.md

 # References
 Banner image:
 [^1]: https://lemelson.mit.edu/resources/blanche-ames?fbclid=IwAR19ouuZapwIENLtpvSl1X68loZUH-453__CPBYtVMnIbk5F09l1VxK0c3M

-https://www.harvardmagazine.com/2017/07/blanche-ames
-https://scholarworks.uni.edu/cgi/viewcontent.cgi?article=1003&context=art_facpub
+[^2] Examples of this phenomenon of women entering science through the position of assistant to their husbands' scientific careers extend back centuries, and include that of astronomer Maria Winkelmann (1670-1720) discussed in Londa Schiebinger, *The Mind has no Sex?
+Women In The Origins Of Modern Science.* Cambridge, Mass.: Harvard University Press, 1989, 79-101. https://www.harvardmagazine.com/2017/07/blanche-ames https://scholarworks.uni.edu/cgi/viewcontent.cgi?article=1003&context=art_facpub

-[^3] Richard Evans Schultes, “Blanche Ames Ames: An Appreciation,” in *Orchids at Christmas,* 255 (? archival box)
+[^3] Richard Evans Schultes, “Blanche Ames Ames: An Appreciation,” in *Orchids at Christmas,* 255 (? archival box) [^4] Rossiter, Margaret W. "’Women's Work’ in Science, 1880-1910."
+Isis 71, no. 3 (1980): 381-398.